kyiwsr/kyiwsr/README.md

 Hi, my name is
-## Irham.
+## Irham
-## I am Student of Multimedia University.

-📕I’m currently learning Information System
+📕I’m currently learning in Information System

 🧑‍🏭I'm currently ✨ working on ✨:
 - 📑Assignments which consist of : Developing game, Applications & Website